CouncilofLorien/counciloflorien.github.io/docs/cards/S/sudden-fury.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Playable on a site.
 Until the end of turn, any attack by a scout agent at this site has its number of strikes increased by one and attacker chooses defending characters. <br>_"Gollum and Frodo were locked together.
 Gollum was tearing at his master, trying to get at the chain and the ring. ...
-He fought back with a sudden fury that amazed Sam and Gollum also."_ ***---&#65279;LotRVI***
+He fought back with a sudden fury that amazed Sam and Gollum also."_{: .fs-3 } ***---&#65279;LotRVI***{: .fs-3 }
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>